Call us on +34 960 451 185

 • Bleeding

 Menstrual cramps and early pregnancy cramps can feel very similar in the beginning.
 The biggest difference is the lack of blood that comes from the menstrual period.
-Or in other words, in one case, the pain is a consequence of menstruation, while in the other, it is one of the earliest symptoms of pregnancy.
+Or in other words, the pain of period cramps is a consequence of menstruation.

 To understand the differences between period cramps vs early pregnancy cramps, we need to know what causes them.
 Dysmenorrhea is painful menstruation caused by uterine contractions when the uterine lining sheds during menstruation.
 These contractions manifest as abdominal pain and may be accompanied by other symptoms such as lower back pain, nausea, or breast tenderness.